Dangerous Record Heat Raises Importance of Government Program

 services – 20 percent of Louisiana households that were helped by LIHEAP in 2011

 had a family member that served in the armed forces.

 In addition to engaging

-company’s Beat the Heat program and the Power to Care fund, which allows
+provide local assistance through the Power to Care fund, which allows customers

-customers and employees to contribute toward helping low-income customers with
+and employees to contribute toward helping low-income customers with monthly

 Entergy’s Louisiana utility companies